 - Clear, rice-noodle like color, taste, and texture

 - Does not require cooking

 - Gluten and sugar free

-- Softens quickly when soaked in warm water and lemon juice for 10 minutes
+- Softens quickly when soaked in warm water, lemon juice and baking soda for 10 minutes

 - Loaded with minerals — magnesium, calcium, zinc, & iron

 - Great for improved Thyroid health